 - Do not include tables, graphs, or illustrations

 - Please spell out abbreviations and acronyms when first used

 - One form per presentation

 Not every proposal can be accepted for presentation.
 If your proposal is accepted, we will ask you to confirm availability to attend the conference and make the presentation.
-Our correspondence will also include a conflict of interest form and other documents for signature, deadlines for submitting presentations, as well as information about presentation format and time.
+Our correspondence will also include a conflict of interest form, presenter CVs, and other documents as needed.

-- We will waive the registration fee and complete the registration process for up to two presenters.
+- The registration fee will be waived for up to two presenters.

-- We encourage slides for all oral presentations.
-We have gone paperless and will post your presentation and handouts online for attendees to download or view prior to the conference.
+- We encourage slides for all presentations.
+This conference is paperless and presentations/handouts will be posted online for attendees to download or view prior to the conference.